-shmuplations.com began as an outgrowth of the translations I started doing for shmupsforum around May 2012.
-I had only intended to do a couple as a “thank you” for all the community had given me, but it turned out to be so rewarding that I kept translating more and more.
-Eventually, after I had done around 50, I realized it would be a great loss if these weren’t archived somewhere in a more permanent fashion.
-I also wanted to add pictures, video, and more properly formatted text… like most forums, there was minimal formatting available.
+shmuplations.com began as an outgrowth of the translations I started doing for shmupsforum in April 2012.
+I had only intended to do a couple as a way of showing my appreciation to the community, but it turned out to be so rewarding that I kept translating more and more.
+Eventually, I realized it would be a great loss if these weren’t archived somewhere in a more permanent fashion, and I created this site in 2013, with a patreon campaign following in 2015.

 Q. Can I post your translations on my site/book/zine/etc?

 A. I don’t have ultimate copyright control over the originating documents here, but a translator does own the product of his own work, so I’d prefer if you just linked to the interviews.
 But if you are interested in republishing a specific translation on your site / blog, just contact me and I doubt it will be a problem.
-I do want to avoid the unfortunate situation, after all, of information being lost over time (or only obscurely recoverable via archive.org) due to it being concentrated in single place.
-Also, feel free to translate these translations into another language like French/Spanish/etc.
+Also, feel free to re-translate these into another language.

 About the Translator

 I began studying Japanese as a teenager, majored in it at UC Berkeley, and lived in Japan for a time afterwards.
 I switched gears in my mid-20s and became a lawyer, but I hated the law and no longer practice, thank god.
 These days I live near Tokyo and do freelance Japanese translation work full-time.
 My other big passion is writing music--I've played guitar for 25+ years, and I programmed my own sequencer in max/msp where I work on "autechre-lite" electronic music in my spare time.
 I also walk and hike a lot and am currently training for the 百名山 ("100 Famous Mountains") which will probably take me many years to climb.